May 14, 2013. The end of my first year in a history Ph.D. program.

 I did my master’s program in a “mostly-traditional” manner.
 Twenty-six years old.
 Two years in a quirky, tiny apartment in the groovin’ downtown of a small city, just big enough to have two colleges and three “parts of town.”
 I met people who were not attending grad school and built a social network off-campus.
 I took road trips and threw together dinner parties and card nights with red wine.
 I devoted almost every moment to either my studies or my fun–I had no other real demands.
 I was a funded grad student in my twenties in my nation-of-origin doing research in a department with no Ph.D. students–so I got lots of support and guidance and attention.
 Academia magic.

 I also know the vicious truth about graduate research because I left academia and worked in the rest-of-the-world.
-The research does not mean anything to 99.2% of the U.S. population.
-Those students who have traveled from high school/private school to college to grad school to post-doc fellowship to university teaching have an absolutely different perspective on prioritizing research vs. teaching (vs. other duties… since many Ph.D. students will not become professors or even teachers).
+Grad research does not mean anything to 98.2% of the U.S. population.
+Those students who travel from high school/private school to college to grad school to post-doc fellowship to university teaching have an absolutely different perspective on prioritizing research vs. teaching (vs. other duties… since many Ph.D. students will not become professors or even teachers).
 I value, celebrate, and advocate liberal arts & sciences education with all the enthusiasm I’ve always had.
-Such education opens the mind, shifts a consciousness, and transforms individuals.
-Research–in conference papers, academic journals, monographs, and textbooks–serves a critical role in that formal education… but it mostly stops at the border between college and the rest-of-the-world (some policy writing and documentaries are the exception).
-If humanities academics want to be relevant beyond the niche of their peers and the liberal arts & sciences, they will have to conceive of research, its dissemination, teaching, and media in new ways.
+Such education explodes the mind, shifts lenses, and transforms individuals.
+Research–in conference papers, academic journals, monographs, and textbooks–serves a critical role in that formal education… but it mostly stops at the border between college and the rest-of-the-world (some policy and documentaries are the exception).
+If humanities academics want to be relevant beyond the niche of their peers and the liberal arts & sciences, they will have to conceive of research and its dissemination, teaching, outreach, and media in new ways.
 But grad research continues in a traditional manner…

 I have found ways to make peace with my nontraditional-ness.
 Younger students have also discovered ways to relate to me without assumptions.
 (Often the assumptions were paradoxical: I was old so I must be married with kids–but I was a grad student so I must want to complain about the undergrads’ lack of interest in the course material, which I actually see as typical of contemporary American adolescence.)
-Nothing about grad school itself has fostered the unique dynamics for the young students or for me.
-Instead, they pushed through the cracks, sought the openings.
-The opportunity to grow and spin.
+Nothing about grad school itself has fostered these unique dynamics for the young students or for me.
+Instead, they wedged through the cracks, sought the openings.
+A way to grow and spin.

 But I do recommend more middle-aged students in grad schools.
 Such demographic change often pushes reform.